 “Competing in both ski and wake at the Masters was incredible!
 We have the best boats in the world to train and compete behind and you can see the difference in the level of skiing and wakeboarding from every competitor.
 Thank you to everyone at Nautique for putting on this amazing event!” – Erika Lang.

-“To compete at the Masters in the most prestiogious contest in wakeboarding with the best wake in the industry is an amazing experience and an honor.
+“To compete at the Masters in the most prestigious contest in wakeboarding with the best wake in the industry is an amazing experience and an honor.
 It is my favorite contest all year because of the awesome family environment that the Nautique Masters at Callaway Gardens has developed over the years” – Raimi Merritt.

-“I’m Unbelievably Grateful to be the 2016 Masters Champion!
+“I’m unbelievably grateful to be the 2016 Masters Champion!
 I worked extremely hard leading up to the event and the G23 delivered with a huge wake all weekend long.
 Thank you to everyone that works so hard to make this event what it is!” – Mike Dowdy

 “Just being invited to the Masters is an accomplishment for most, but to walk away with a second place I couldn’t be more stoked.
 The wake behind the G23 was massive and really allowed the riders to showcase their best for all the fans.” – J.D.
 Webb